jimkang/rime/README.md

 rime is a module that finds rhymes, including loose rhymes.

-A rhyme finder that works by strictly matching the phonemes of the last syllable of words would get rhymes like:
+A rhyme finder that works by strictly matching the phonemes of the last syllable of words would get rhymes for the word AIM such as:

     SHAME
     TAME